SebDufresne/midterm/README.md

 ### Admin Side

-Admin users would typically be restaurants.
-Admins are notified when an order is placed, via text message.
-Admins can then use their active order page to either accept the order, and indicate how long it will take to fulfill, or reject the order.
-The admins response is communicated to the user through text-message.
+Admin users would typically be the restaurant's owner(s).
+Admins are notified when an order is placed via text message.
+Admins can then use their active order page to either accept the order while also indicating how long it will take to fulfill or reject the order.
+The admins response is communicated to the user through SMS message.

-Admins can see a history of their orders on order-history page, with drop down to show details.
+Admins can see a history of their orders on the Order History's page which can be selected to expand and display further details about a specific order.

 !["List of active orders"](https://github.com/SebDufresne/midterm/blob/master/docs/screenshots/active_orders.png)